-Thomas Edison State University ("TESU") is committed to providing an educational and working environment free from discrimination on the basis of sex, including sexual harassment and sexual violence.
-The following outlines our commitment to uphold Title IX of the Education Amendments of 1972 and its implementing regulations as amended in 2024.
-Title IX prohibits discrimination on the basis of sex in education programs and activities.
+Title IX of the Education Amendments of 1972, and its implementing regulations, prohibit discrimination on the basis of sex in education programs or activities at higher education institutions receiving federal financial assistance.
+Title IX, therefore, protects all students from sexual violence/misconduct, regardless of race, national origin, disability, part-time/full-time status, sexual orientation or gender identity.
+Anyone who has experienced, witnessed or knows about sexual violence/misconduct is encouraged to seek help and report the incident as soon as possible.

-Anyone who has experienced, witnessed, or knows about sexual violence/misconduct is encouraged to seek help and report the incident as soon as possible.
-The University will ensure that the victim's personally identifying information will not be included in any public record-keeping.
+The University will ensure that the victim's personally identifying information will not be included in any public record keeping.
+Internal complaints should be made to the University's Title IX Coordinator: